HamzaShabbir517/caravel_BrqRV_EB1/README.md

 3. Copy the given program hex file into uart.hex.
 4. run the make commad for RTL simulation
 5. run the SIM=GL make command for netlist simulation

+Note: Dont forget to add 0x00000FFF instruction in the end of the uart.hex to stop the uart transmission if you are using your own codes.